18F/identity-idp/README.md

 #### Testing on a mobile device or in a virtual machine

 By default, the application binds to `localhost`.
-To tes on a network device or within a virtual machine, you can bind to `0.0.0.0` instead, using the following instructions:
+To test on a network device or within a virtual machine, you can bind to `0.0.0.0` instead, using the following instructions:

 1. Determine your computer's network IP address.
 On macOS, you can find this in the "Network" system settings, shown under the "Status: Connected" label.
 This often takes the format of `192.168.1.x` or `10.0.0.x`.
 2. In `config/application.yml`, replace `localhost` in the `domain_name` setting with the IP address discovered in the previous step.
 Leave the trailing port `:3000` unchanged.